datopian/tech.datopian.com/deploy/redeploy-ckan-ng.md

   # RUN git clone https://cloud-service-account:password@gitlab.com/datopian/clients/[client-id] ./themes/client-id
   # RUN cd client-id && yarn && cd -
   ```
-- Replace the `[client-id]` - with the actuall client name and save the changes.
+- Replace the `[client-id]` with the actual client name and save the changes.

-**_Note:_** Client repos are ussually private.
-You can re-use the token for `cloud-service-account`
+**_Note:_** Client repos are usually private.
+You can re-use the token for the `cloud-service-account`.

 ### Update environment variables

-In order to add/remove/update environment variables all you need is to add them to `Dockerfile`.
+In order to add/remove/update environment variables, you only need to change them in the `Dockerfile`.
 See other environment variables as an example.
-The conventonis
+The conventon is:

 ```
 ENV ENV_KEY=ENV_VALUE